jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 And if the preferred publishing and communicating platform for these users is Faceook, then that is NOT Facebook's fault.
 It's the fault of the open web geeks for failing to create easier systems.

-The Blogosphere of the late 1990s to the mid-aughts was a holistic, organic, decentralized social network of sorts that relied on personal websites, comments, RSS, pingbacks, trackbacks, and blog search engine Technorati.
+The Blogosphere of the late 1990s to the mid-aughts was a holistic, organic, decentralized social network of sorts that relied on personal websites, comments, RSS, pingbacks, trackbacks, and the blog search engine Technorati.

 Facebook launched in February 2004, but it remained closed to certain email addresses or users until September 2006 when Facebook opened up to everyone.
 Facebook to the world is only 10-years-old.
 The internet began in the late 1960s or early 1970s.
 The web began around 1990.
 The web became popular to the masses by the mid 1990s.

 The open web fans had a 10- to 15-year headstart on Facebook.
 And now 10 more years have passed.

-Automattic/WordPress permit users to download their software for users to customize and install.
+Automattic/WordPress permits users to download, install, and customize their software.
 That supports the open web.
 WordPress is the most popular CMS.
-Drupal is popular too.
-Ghost is relatively new.
+Numerous other CMS, blog, and wiki systems exist that can be freely downloaded by publishers.

 People who have built open source products have contributed to the open web.
 Examples include publishing systems, web servers, database servers, caching servers, programming languages, and frameworks.